-Turn around time for snapshot isolates
+Turnaround time for snapshot isolates

-As isolates submitted for routine surveillance purposes (severe disease and/or outbreaks) will have priority over isolates for the snapshot programme, it is important to indicate on the request form what type of analysis is requested (routine typing, snapshot typing or both).
+As isolates submitted for routine surveillance purposes (severe disease and/or outbreaks) will have priority over isolates for the snapshot programme.
+It is important to indicate on the request form what type of analysis is requested (routine typing, snapshot typing or both).

-The turn around time for typing the isolates for the snapshot programme is estimated to 4 weeks.
+The turnaround time for typing the isolates for the snapshot programme is estimated as 4 weeks.

-Results from the snapshot programme will be analysed and presented in the quarterly and annual CDI reports.
+Results from the snapshot programme will be analysed and presented in the ARHAI quarterly epidemiological data commentaries and ARHAI Scotland annual reports.